DLBCL Relapse Chances and Treatment Options | MyLymphomaTeam

 The type of response you have to your first round of treatment affects your risk of your DLBCL returning.
 The complete response rate after R-CHOP treatment is roughly 75 percent.
 Studies show that those who achieve complete response have the best prognosis (outlook) and a low relapse rate.

 It’s estimated that about one-third of people who achieve complete response after first-line treatment with R-CHOP will relapse within two years of treatment.
-Another 20 percent of people only achieve partial response, and their DLBCL becomes resistant to R-CHOP treatment.
-This situation is known as primary refractory DLBCL.
+Another 20 percent of people achieve only partial response, and their DLBCL becomes resistant to R-CHOP treatment.
+This form of the condition is known as primary refractory diffuse large B-cell lymphoma.

 Sex and DLBCL Relapse Rates

-Research from UpToDate (an online resource for medical information) shows that males are more likely to develop DLBCL compared to females.
+Research from Wolters Kluwer UpToDate shows that males are more likely to develop DLBCL compared to females.
 Male sex is also associated with worse overall survival and a poor prognosis, as cited in an article from Archives of Medical Science.
 This means that fewer males than females are alive within a certain amount of time after receiving a DLBCL diagnosis or starting treatment.

 One study found that males had worse relapse rates and progression-free survival (PFS).
-The term PFS refers to the amount of time a person lives with stable DLBCL that doesn’t progress or get worse.
-Together, these studies show that men have more relapses and that their disease is less stable than in females.
+The term “PFS” refers to the amount of time a person lives with stable DLBCL that doesn’t progress or get worse.
+Together, these studies show that males have more relapses and that their disease is less stable than in females.

 Read more about prognosis and survival rates with DLBCL.